Exit Corexit Banner (4)

 Disaster Response & YOU: Actions for Accountability

-How?
+Not from the Pacific Northwest or Gulf Coast states?
 Read the primers for each action below.
 To learn how the current law protects governments and spillers from liability (paying for harm), check out the Liability Dodge Timeline after the latest news on the campaign.
+Then email [email protected] to join the Campaign.

 • (1) Establish Worker Health Monitoring Units with symptom-based hazard assessment within these contingency plans, as recommended by the 2023 Health and Safety Task Force, chartered by Regional Response Team 10 and the Northwest Area Committee;